rcamach7/project-management-app/doc/api.md

 /api/workspace/board/

-- Allows POST in order to create a new board
+- Allows POST in order to create a new board (will need [wid] on req body)

 /api/workspace/board/:id